alantech/iasql/rfcs/007 - Peer review infra changes.md

 Cons:
 - Migration files are static so there is no data model feedback and it is not possible to look at `iasql_preview` as you develop.
 This can be sidestepped by suggesting users do `iasql_begin`, write SQL, `iasql_preview`, `get_sql_since`, and then `iasql_rollback` at the cost of adding noise to the IaSQL audit log.
-- The user has to remember to baseline migrations after every `iasql_ugprade`.
+- The user has to remember to baseline migrations after IaSQL schema upgrades.
 - There needs to be IaSQL configuration exposed to the user to preserve migration tables on schema upgrades, but we can set the defaults in both places accordingly.

 ### IaSQL-specific CLI data migration system